Are you on the "outsource / insource / shared services / offshore / backshore / centralise / decentralise" merry-go-round again?

 That’s who you will have.

-Don’t get me wrong, there are definitely more people available in the market, but as always, the ones that you want (those “unicorns” for want of a better phrase) – they’re in high demand, as they’ve always been, because, well - they’re unicorns!
+Don’t get me wrong, there are always people available in the market, but the ones that you want (those “unicorns” for want of a better phrase) – they’re in high demand, as they’ve always been, because, well - they’re unicorns!
 Now you’ll be trying to find a needle in an even bigger haystack.

 Stop the lifting and shifting merry-go-round.